 Types of Google Ads Campaign Structures

-Before you start a Google Ads Campaign, you need to know your marketing goals and brand strategy.
+Before you start any pay-per-click campaign -- especially a Google Ads Campaign -- you need to know your marketing goals and brand strategy.
 Depending on what those are, you'll be able to pick the right campaign type.

 Below is a list of the campaign types Google offers, along with a brief description of each one.

 - Search Campaigns: Text-based ads on search results

 - App Campaigns: For promoting your business's app

 - Local Campaigns: Restricted to a certain geographic area

 - Smart Campaigns: Automated campaigns with seamless setup